rumlingd/mobius_on-premise_doc/README.md

-# mobius_on-premise_doc
+# external-doc
-Documentation for Mobius Vision on-premise
+Documentation for external use: Core goal is to support users and provide relevant information for smooth usage of the SDK